The Context: Increasing Restrictions on Activism in Kenya

 These networks bring together activists and organizers working on diverse—though often related—issues and from different backgrounds, offering solidarity and strength in numbers.

-“Organizers are stronger when they come together,” says Suba Churchill of the Civil Society Reference Group.
+“Organizations are stronger when they come together,” says Suba Churchill, former presiding convenor of the Civil Society Reference Group.

 Through support from the Fund and its partners, network members receive training on digital and physical security, how to navigate their increasingly regulated environment, and developing and deploying protection strategies.